The Earnslaw Burn Track is a 26 – 27km out and back hike with the highlight being able to get up close to Earnslaw Glacier.

 Watch out for the small stream after 100 metres or so.
 You don’t want wet shoes this early in the walk 🙂

-As per the elevation profile, the walk starts off on a decent climb for 3km or so.
+As per the elevation profile, the walk starts off on an ascent for 3km or so.
 You’re walking through the forest, and the terrain is not easy.
 There are lots of roots hoping to catch your lazy foot.
-And there’s treefall you’ll need to work out how to go under, over, or around as you weave through the forest.
+And there’s usually treefall you’ll need to work out how to go under, over, or around as you weave through the forest.

 There are a couple of views out over the forest in the first 2km, but you’ll be that focused on making sure you don’t trip over that you might miss ’em.
 It’s better later anyway.